ragardner/tksheet/docs/DOCUMENTATION.md

 - `check_function` can be used to trigger a function when the user clicks a checkbox.
 - `text` displays text next to the checkbox in the cell, but will not be used as data, data will either be `True` or `False`.

+Notes:
+- To get the current checkbox value simply either:
+    - Get the cell data, more information [here](https://github.com/ragardner/tksheet/wiki/Version-7#getting-sheet-data).
+    - Use the parameter `check_function` with a function of your own creation to be called when the checkbox is set by the user.

 Example:
 ```python
 sheet["D"].checkbox(